 "I don't want to be the guinea pig, especially when it comes to storage," Kumabe said.
 He said IBM could not provide him with other end users who have tested the Controller, something he said has a "huge impact" on his evaluation process.

 The ultimate goal of Big Blue's TotalStorage SAN Volume Controller is to provide a common virtualization tool for storage administrators who manage heterogeneous servers and storage environments, according to Bruce Hillsberg, director storage software strategy for IBM.
-This means instead of using EMC's SRDF software for synchronous replication, IBM claims SAN Volume Controller lets users use PPRC (peer-to-peer remote copy)
+This means instead of using EMC's SRDF software for synchronous replication, IBM claims SAN Volume Controller lets users use PPRC (peer-to-peer remote copy) to perform the same function on a Symmetrix array.

 But EMC doesn't necessarily agree that IBM's SAN Volume Controller can "seamlessly" manage Symmetrix and Clariion.
 EMC spokesperson Dave Farmer said users managing EMC arrays with other vendors' tools will often endure a performance hit in the process.
 A prospect which Farmer says isn't in the best interests of the end user.
 "In contrast to [IBM's] announcement, customers are adopting scalable storage virtualization technology that also preserves the inherent performance, availability and functionality of their individual storage systems," Farmer said.